nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-1-12.md

 - [May 2024] Security fixes for Web UI code as reported by Veracode scan<br/>[[WEBUI-1509](https://jira.nuxeo.com/browse/WEBUI-1509)]

-- Added trusted domain property in nuxeo.conf file which will allow to specify a list of domains to which navigation is allowed when using a multi repository configuration.
+- Added trusted domain property in nuxeo.conf file, which allows you to specify a list of domains to which navigation is allowed when using a multi repository configuration.
 Takes a list of domains separated by a comma (e.g., hyland.com, hyland.net).<br/>[[WEBUI-1511](https://jira.nuxeo.com/browse/WEBUI-1511)]

 - Moment package updated to latest version(2.30.1) resolving veracode issues due to this library.<br/>[[WEBUI-1521](https://jira.nuxeo.com/browse/WEBUI-1521)]<br/>[[ELEMENTS-1752](https://jira.nuxeo.com/browse/ELEMENTS-1752)]

 - Upgraded webpack-dev-server and webpack-cli version.<br/>[[WEBUI-1522](https://jira.nuxeo.com/browse/WEBUI-1522)]

-- Permissions table will be displayed quickly even with 50000+ pages without any crash or alert in browser.<br/>[[ELEMENTS-1747](https://jira.nuxeo.com/browse/ELEMENTS-1747)]
+- Permissions table is displayed quickly even with 50000+ pages without any crash or alert in browser.<br/>[[ELEMENTS-1747](https://jira.nuxeo.com/browse/ELEMENTS-1747)]

 ### Other Noteworthy Changes